aisasa/DLNetwork/Readme.md

 }
 ```

-A screenshot from an execution with early emergence of 98s %:
+A screenshot from an execution with early achievement of 98s %:

 ![Alt text](https://github.com/aisasa/DLNetworkJ/blob/master/A%20promising%20start.png "A promising start!")